woman sipping coffee

 Many are afraid to reach out due to stigma, denial, past negative experiences, or confusion about their symptoms.

-These statistics are disheartening, but recovery is possible – even probable – for individuals who seek the help they need as soon as possible upon recognizing their symptoms.
+These statistics are disheartening, but recovery is possible – even probable – for individuals who recognize the signs and symptoms of eating disorders and seek the help they need as soon as possible.

 Contact Us